IT0506-HSC-A.03 Privileged Account Management

 1. Privileged access shall only be granted to authorized individuals.

 2. Individuals may request privileged access from the System or Application Owner.
 Each Owner must establish a standard process for review, approval, and provisioning of administrative access to systems and applications.
-This process must include proper segregation of duties and provide the CISO with the ability to monitor compliance with the established information security policies and processes.
+This process must include the proper segregation of duties and provide the CISO with the ability to monitor compliance with the established information security policies and processes.

-6. Administrators may not use their privileged access for unauthorized viewing, modification, copying, or destruction of system or user data.
+5. Administrators may not use their privileged access for day-to-day activities such as web browsing or reading email, as well as unauthorized viewing, modification, copying, or destruction of system or user data.

-8. Users with privileged access are responsible for complying with all applicable laws, regulations, policies, and procedures.
+7. Users with privileged access are responsible for complying with all applicable laws, regulations, policies, and procedures.

-9. As a representative of the UTHSC and the University of Tennessee, it is imperative to maintain the same standards of conduct expected of all employees as per UTSA policy HR0580-Code of Conduct.
+8. As a representative of the UTHSC and the University of Tennessee, it is imperative to maintain the same standards of conduct expected of all employees as per UTSA policy HR0580-Code of Conduct.

 5. Non-Compliance and Sanctions